-D.C.
-L 1 cpumax cpumax cpumax= n Default: 1 Selects the best SMP and DMP combinations for SOL 101, 103, 107, 108,111, 200 and 400 based on the solver (matrix solver of MSCLDL, PARDISO, CASI, or modal solver of Lanczos, ACMS) selected and limit the number of cores $((\#DMP)(\#SMP) \le n)$ .
+cpumax cpumax cpumax=n Default: 1 Selects the best SMP and DMP combinations for SOL 101, 103, 107, 108,111, 200 and 400 based on the solver (matrix solver of MSCLDL, PARDISO, CASI, or modal solver of Lanczos, ACMS) selected and limit the number of cores ((#DMP)(#SMP) ≤ n).
 This option is usually used together with solve=auto but can be used without solve=auto.
 If solve=auto is used without cpumax, then cpumax is the number of processors on the system (of one node).
 If solve=auto is used with cpumax = n, it sets the limit for the number of cores ((#DMP)(#SMP) ≤ n).
 The cpumax may be set on the command line or in a user's RC file.
-If neither cpumax or solve=auto is u dependent on the smp or/and dmp dmp or their combination is used, the cputime cputime=cputime Default: None (LINUX) Note: The following capability is depende defined by the "submit" keyword and your queuing system.
-The capability or examples may not work on your system.
-Specifies the maximum amount of CPU time that the complete job is permitted to use when the "queue" keyword is used.
-This time includes the execution of the driver program, the MSC Nastran executable, plus any commands specified by the "pre" and "post" keywords.
+If neither cpumax or solve=auto is used, the cores of #SMP or/and #DMP are dependent on the smp or/and dmp selection.
+If none of cpumax, solve=auto, smp, dmp or their combination is used, the job will be run serially without using parallel. cputime cputime=cputime Default: None (LINUX) Setant.
+Tronc Note: The following capability is depende ent upon the queue s submission commands defined by the "submit" keyword at examples may not work on your sys nd your queuing sys Specifies the maximum amount of CPU time that the complete job is permitted use when the "queue" keyword is used.
+This time includes the execution of the driver program, the MSC Nastran executable, plus any commands specified by "pre" and "post" keywords.
 See your system's queuing documentation for the format of cputime .
-The value can be specified as either "seconds"; it will always be converted Example: nast_ver example queue=small c e putime=60 This example defines the maximum CPU time for the c omplete job as 60 seconds.
-Example: nast_ver example queue=small cpu=1:15:0 nast_ver example queue=small cpu=75:0 nast_ver example queue=small cpu=4500 These examples all define the maximum and fifteen minutes. num CPU time for the complete job as one dballco dballco=value Default: 1 Allows you to scale DBALL estimates.
-This scale factor is applied before t "dballmin" value, that provides a lower bound for DBALL estimates.
+The value can be specified as either "seconds"; it will always be converted Example: nast_ver example queue=small c This example defines the maximum CPU time for the co omplete job as 60 seconds.
+Example: nast_ver example queue=small cpu=1:15:0 nast_ver example queue=small cpu=75:0 nast_ver example queue=small cpu=4500 These examples all define the maximum CPU time for the complete job as one hour and fifteen minutes. dballco dballco=value Default: 1 Allows you to scale DBALL estimates.
+This scale factor is applied before the "dballmin" value, that provides a lower bound for DBALL estimates.